zhouhao/findeasily.net/README.md

 1. The UI template I bought: [Official Demo Link with Images](http://citybook.kwst.net/) & [Provided Html Pages with Image Placeholder `sample/sample`](http://sample.findeasily.net/)
 2. The Email template I bought: [Lil Commerce](http://notification-emails.com/transactional-email-templates) - [Already added in this folder](https://github.com/zhouhao/findeasily.net/tree/master/src/main/resources/templates/email)
 3. For the test&dev database servers, you can feel free to use them. - *Please do not delete other people's table*.
+4. The images in the emails are in this [github repo](https://github.com/findeasily/resources)

 ### Roadmap
 - [x] Project configuration setup